 As with many high street shops, we have introduced a one-way route and maximum capacity to the gift shop to maintain social distancing.
 Please try to use cashless payments when making purchases.

 If you’d like to spend more time exploring our fantastic range of souvenirs and gifts, then please check out the Reading Museum online shop, where you can browse and order from the comfort of your home!

-The Town Hall's Pantry Café is still closed but many independent cafes and national brands have reopened in and around the town centre.
-You can check what's open on the Living Reading interactive online map
+The Town Hall's Pantry Café is currently closed, but many independent cafes and national brands have reopened in and around the town centre.
+You can check what's open on the Living Reading interactive online map.

 We’re delighted to confirm that visiting Reading Museum remains free.
 However, where possible, a donation of £5 per person is encouraged and appreciated.